20138040/python-django-rest-api/readme.txt

     run command
     -- docker compose-up

+    to create superuser run
+    -- docker-compose  run --rm web ( this is the name of the service) sh -c "python manage.py createsuperuser"

     if want to run without docker
      1 - install all the pacakges in the requirements.txt